Living in Bondage

 --

 Showing as part of our season Too Much: Melodrama on Film - supported by the BFI and Film Hub North.
+Presented in partnership with Black Women's Project Leeds and The New Black Film Collective.

 Details

-In partnership with Black Women's Project Leeds
+In partnership with The New Black Film Collective